 Email [email protected] to serve or to report transcription errors.

-So ever since then, they have understood that this is a kind of picture to the coming Savior.
+So ever since then, they have understood that this is a kind of picture to the coming Saviour.
 Jesus Christ is that Lamb of God, who will take away the sin of the world.
-And so like that passover lamb, He will be inspected, He will be tested to see if He is indeed a Savior without blemish.
+And so like that Passover lamb, He will be inspected, He will be tested, to see if He is indeed a Saviour without blemish.

 So now they have been conspiring, trying to find some excuse, some handle to find some flaw in Jesus Christ so that they may kill Him.
 And Jesus, of course endured all these questions.